 Skip to main content

-ChatCLI supports AWS Bedrock as a native provider (BEDROCK), with request/response schema auto-detected by model family:
+ChatCLI supports AWS Bedrock as a native provider (BEDROCK) with three dispatch paths that cover the entire AWS-hosted catalog:

 Why AWS Bedrock?